Undergraduate gowns in Scotland: Use

-At present, the gowns are most commonly a feature associated with the University of St Andrews where they are very commonly worn by students to formal events, pier walks and exams.
+At present, the gowns are most commonly a feature associated with the University of St Andrews where they are somewhat commonly worn by students to formal events, pier walks, chapel services, and debating society debates, despite their use not being compulsory.
+Very occasionally are they still worn to examinations.
 They are only very rarely found in everyday usage at the other institutions, although are still occasionally seen worn by debaters, societies, student representatives, choirs and attendees at formal events and chapel services.
 It is perhaps most commonly seen at academic ceremonies, particularly in relation to the installation of a new Rector.

 The undergraduate style influences several gowns of office, particularly for members of students' representative councils and Rectors.

 Appearance

 Colour

 The colour of the red undergraduate gown is rarely defined precisely, however the University of Dundee and the University of St Andrews set the correct colour as "Union Jack red" (BCC210).

 Differencing

 There are several differences between the gowns at the various universities, including: